 This sounds like one big circle.
 So, how can the code be written in a testable structure?

 The first step is to organize your code.
 Application components should be separated by area and not all mixed together.
-By separating the behaviors, you are closer to well-structured organization.
-Presentation, data retrieval and event handling are a few examples of areas that should be separated into individual groups.
+By separating the behaviors, you are closer to the well-structured organization.
+Presentation, data retrieval, and event handling are a few examples of areas that should be separated into individual groups.

 To go one step further, each area should then be broken down even further into subcategories.
 Because each distinct area will not actually have to know what the others’ functionality is or if it even exists, you will be well on your way to finding out what went wrong when the time comes.

 Many times in the testing phase, something will go wrong and the traditional integrated testing makes it pretty hard to identify what that something was when everything is jumbled and mixed together.